By: Marilyn L. Davis

 Dealing with the Emotions Takes Time

 Taking responsibility for your emotions is empowering.
 You can choose how to feel in any given situation and not blame others for how they made you feel.

 And the jack-in-the-box?
 Well, with time, you can put it on the shelf.

 Writing and recovery heals the heart

 When you’re ready to tell us how you learned to cope in your recovery, consider a guest post.

-Marilyn L. Davis is the author of her memoir: Finding North: A Journey from Addict to Advocate and Memories into Memoir: The Mindsets and Mechanics Workbook.
+Marilyn L. Davis is the author of Finding North: A Journey from Addict to Advocate and Memories into Memoir: The Mindsets and Mechanics Workbook.
 Both of these books have earned five stars on ReadersFavorite and Amazon.